theirish81/gowalker/README.md

 ### Expressions
 Expressions are actually pretty easy.
 A few notes:
 * the path separator through maps is the `.` (dot).
 No square-bracket notation is supported or required
-* The index expression in arrays uses the square-bracket notation
+* The index expression in arrays uses the square-bracket (`[n]`) notation
 * the `.` (dot) alone in an expression refers to the whole scope

 ### Functions
 Expressions also support the use of functions.
 From the expression parser standpoint, assertions work as follows:
 * at any point of the expression you can invoke a function
-* functions can be reflective and can only operate on the piece of data they've been called upon
+* functions can be reflexive and can only operate on the piece of data they've been called upon
 * functions can receive comma separated parameters.
 Quotation is not required as data typing will be handled by the function implementation
 * running a function without a preceding expression will make the function operate on the full scope